awsdocs/aws-elemental-mediapackage-user-guide/doc_source/create-endpoint.md

 1. Keep the defaults for the remaining fields, and then choose **Save endpoints**\.

-   AWS Elemental MediaPackage displays the channel's details page, including the endpoint that you just created\.
+   MediaPackage displays the channel's details page, including the endpoint that you just created\.

 1. On the channel's details page, note the value in the **URL** field for the endpoint\.
 Provide this information to the person in charge of the downstream device \(CDN or player\)\.
 In the downstream device, this person must enter the request destination as the endpoint's URL\.